 Ego believes everyone is out to get you and directs you to do unto others before they do unto you.
 Ego is also the creator of the tiny, mad idea of separation presented in the Right-Minded Teamwork Myth.

-To learn more about the Right-Minded philosophy of Do No Harm – Work as One, pick up a copy of Reason, Ego & the Right-Minded Teamwork Myth: The Philosophy and Process for Creating a Right-Minded Team That Works Together as One.
+To learn more about the Right-Minded philosophy of Do No Harm – Work as One, pick up a copy of In this short story, we will meet three characters: Reason, Ego and the Decision-Maker.
+Each plays a key role in creating or destroying teamwork.
+More: The Philosophy and Process for Creating a Right-Minded Team That Works Together as One.